SkyeLoft/HTMLBattlepass/README.md

 # HTMLBattlepass

-A petty little static site that turns a gallery into an escalating prank.
-Calm language, unhinged purpose: this exists because I wanted to take the mick out of someone, so I made the internet do it for me.
+A little static site that turns a gallery into an escalating prank.
+This exists because I wanted to take the mick out of someone.

 ## What it is

 HTMLBattlepass is a tiny, front-end-only "battlepass" for images.
 Visitors click, swipe, or begrudgingly tap through pictures, earn tokens, and burn those tokens to unlock the next, marginally different image.
-No accounts, no server, just localStorage and decreasing dignity.

-This repo is the cleaned-up version — the concept survived; the target remains optional.
+This repo is the cleaned-up version — the concept survived, if even only just.

 ## Demo
 ~~There is a live site @ (https://chickenshawarmaonnaansaladchilliminthot.com)~~